Sharp concentration for sums of matrices with Markovian dependence through universality

-Recall the expression for Boolean cumulants of random variables associated with a Markovian sequence in \cref{eq: Prop_BooleanMarkov} and note the factors with $i\geq 2$ provide a suppression when $\bbP_{W_i \mid W_{i-1}=w_{i-1}} \allowbreak\approx \bbP_{W_i}$.
-That is, the Boolean cumulant tends to be small if the Markovian sequence is almost a sequence of independent random variables.
-If we were interested in results for real-valued random variables, then we could exploit assumptions regarding decay of dependence by applying H\"older's inequality to \cref{eq: Prop_BooleanMarkov}; see \eg \cite[Chapter 4]{saulis1991limit} and \cite[Section 10]{feray2018weighted} for such arguments.
+If we were interested in results for real-valued random variables, then we could now exploit our assumptions regarding decay of dependence by applying H\"older's inequality to \eqref{eq: Prop_BooleanMarkov}; see \eg \cite[Chapter 4]{saulis1991limit} and \cite[Section 10]{feray2018weighted} for such arguments.
 Our primary interest is however in random matrices, and we only pass by the real-valued random variables as an intermediate stage.
 This makes it so that we have to postpone the application of estimates.
-We next establish bookkeeping tools which allow us to exploit the suppression without premature estimates; see \Cref{prop: MarkovNewVariables}. \begin{proposition} Let $W_1,\ldots,W_k$ be a Markovian sequence of random variables taking values in standard Borel spaces $B_1,\ldots,B_k$ respectively.
-Then, there exist random variables $(\Wc{\alpha}_{1},\ldots,\Wc{\alpha}_{k}, \Delc{\alpha})_{\alpha \in \{0,1\}^k }$ with the following properties: \begin{description} \item[\textbf{(1) Distribution:}] For any $j\in \{1,\ldots,k \}$ and $\alpha \in \{0,1\}^k$ the distribution of $\Wc{\alpha}_{j}$ is equal to the distribution of $W_{j}$. \item[\textbf{(2) Suppression:}] For any $\alpha \in \{0,1 \}^k$ the random variable $\Delc{\alpha}$ takes values in $\bbR$ and satisfies that almost surely
+To this end, we will encode the decay of dependence in scalar-valued random variable which allows us to maintain exact equalities, leading to a practical expansion for the rate of change along the interpolation in Proposition \ref{prop: MarkovNewVariables}. \begin{proposition} Let $W_1,\ldots,W_k$ be a Markovian sequence of random variables taking values in standard Borel spaces $\cW_1,\ldots,\cW_k$, respectively.
+Then, there exist random variables $W_1',\ldots,W_k'$ and $\Delta'$ with the following three properties: \begin{description} \item[\textbf{(1) Marginal distribution:}] For any fixed $j\leq k$, it holds that $W_j'$ has the same law as $W_{j}$. \item[\textbf{(2) Suppression:}] The random variable $\Delta'$ takes values in $\bbR$ and satisfies that almost surely